1959

 One of the Valsuani bronzes was installed in the square in 1959.
 The other was kept by the artist, which suggests that the cast by Valsuani was made especially for the Apollinaire project.

-The copy which had been kept by Picasso was sold for $ 29M including premium by Sotheby's on November 7, 2007 over a lower estimate of $ 20M, lot 22.
+The copy which had been kept by Picasso was sold for $ 29M from a lower estimate of $ 20M by Sotheby's on November 7, 2007, lot 22.

 Frank Stella arrives in New York.
 He had studied art history and was occasionally a house painter.
 He shares a workshop with Carl Andre.
 They are barely over 20 years old.